wp-plugins/gallery-bank/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Gallery Bank is an easy to use Responsive WordPress Gallery Plugin for photos galleries and albums.
+Gallery Bank is an easy to use Responsive WordPress Gallery Plugin for photos galleries ,videos and albums.

 == Description ==